theandrew168/devops/README.md

 terraform apply
 ```

-If this is for an app platform-based application, then we are done!
-That's all it takes, really.
-Once active, Digital Ocean will watch for new changes to the repo and auto-deploy the latest code.
-It even handles the acquisition and renewal of TLS certificates which is a big win.

-For droplet-based applictions, we need to run Ansible to get the server ready for hosting an application.
+Next, we need to run Ansible to get the server ready for hosting an application.
 Note that this only has to happen once when the droplet is first created.
 ```
-ansible-playbook -u root -i hosts <playbook_file>
+ansible-playbook -u root -i hosts foobar.yml
 ```

 ## GitHub Actions